FAQ

 If the mining is dangerous for the environment, will it be stopped?

-If the project is found to be dangerous or deemed detrimental to the environment after pilot test plant/mining is completed, it will be stopped.
+If the project is found to be dangerous or deemed detrimental to the environment after the pilot test plant/mining is completed, it will be stopped.

 Why pilot ISR test mining/plant is important?